GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/between-workers/webpack/index.md

 ---
-result: fail
+result: pass
 ---

-Webpack will create and load duplicate copies of dependencies even if they're shared by each worker bundle.
+Using `new Worker(new URL("./worker", import.meta.url))` will create a worker that is able to share dependencies with the main bundle (and other worker bundles).